-Based on this evaluation, Mr. Kersten concluded that CEL-SCI's internal control over financial reporting was effective as of September 30, 2016.
+Based on this evaluation and the corrective measures CEL-SCI has taken, Mr. Kersten concluded that CEL-SCI's internal control over financial reporting was not effective as of September 30, 2017.

-There was no change in CEL-SCI's internal control over financial reporting that occurred during the fiscal year ended September 30, 2016 that has materially affected, or is reasonably likely to materially affect, CEL-SCI's internal control over financial reporting.
+There was no change in CEL-SCI's internal control over financial reporting that occurred during the fiscal year ended September 30, 2017 that has materially affected, or is reasonably likely to materially affect, CEL-SCI's internal control over financial reporting except as disclosed above.